 In the future, Adelante would like to set up strategic partnerships to promote clean cookstoves in the areas we work.
 In the meatime, we commend women like Ana who take the initiative to do so on their own.

-This blog post was written by Gina Cappuccitti, Adelante's International Development Coordinator based in La Ceiba, Honduras.
-Gina received her BA degree in International Relations from SUNY New Paltz and has been with Adelante since August 2012.
+This blog post was written by Adelante's International Development Coordinator Gina Cappuccitti based in La Ceiba, Honduras.
+Gina received her BA degree in International Relations from SUNY New Paltz and started with Adelante in August 2014.